Tips for Muck Spreader Maintenance and Parts Identification

 The easiest way to remove the sprockets is with a burning torch, but be careful these shafts are alloy steel and under considerable stress when working.
 High temperature can affect the temper of the shaft.

 If the slopey bit on the side of the gearbox is facing in over, like an ECE, it is possible to draw the gearbox off its hub leaving the hub on the shaft.
 See pic below, this gearbox will remove by this method.
-You will need to remove the entire gear box and shaft assembly.
-Then remove the inner seal and cir clip and draw the gear box off its hub.
+You will need to remove the entire gearbox and shaft assembly.
+Then remove the inner seal and cir clip and draw the gearbox off its hub.
+Before removing the gearbox from it's hub remove the rectangular plate and look inside, then it will be obvious which way the hub moves relative to the gearbox.
 On some other makes of spreader you may be able to get to this cir clip without having to remove the assembly first.
 The hub can then be removed from the shaft as above but you now have the option of using a little heat but remember the shaft is tempered so too much heat will affect this.
-Another way to remove the hub is to use a 50 ton, or more, conventional workshop press, but you will need to lift the press in order to allow the shaft to protrude from beneath, see photo, but be careful, I accept no responsibility for any one dropping a press on themselves, or any other kind of accident.
+Another way to remove the hub is to use a 50 ton, or more, conventional workshop press, but you will need to lift the press in order to allow the shaft to protrude from beneath, see photo, and notice the steel plate laid on top of the shaft to keep the heat away from the press ram.
+Be careful, I accept no responsibility for any one dropping a press on themselves, or any other kind of accident.
 You may also need to remove the sprockets to get the shaft into a press.
 This method can be used for a gear box with slopey bit on the outside but the gear box will need to come over the entire length of the shaft requiring the sprockets removed first.
 When refitting make sure the gearbox slides on easily, grease the shaft and hub to make the job easier next time.

 Whether or not you separate the shaft and box always fit new double lipped seals to the gearbox because muck can squeeze through the bush, through the seal and damage the bearing.
 While the seals are out check the bearings.
 These bearings do fail and then cause other damage.